 Upon request by ARB or the Offset Project Registry the verification body must provide ARB or the Offset Project Registry the detailed verification report given to the Offset Project Operator or Authorized Project Designee, as well as the sampling plan, contracts for offset verification services, and any other supporting documentation.
 All documentation must be provided by the verification body to ARB or the Offset Project Registry within 10 working days of the request.

-Upon written notification by ARB the verification body and its staff must be available for an offset verification services audit when providing offset verification services for an offset project listed with ARB or an Offset Project Registry using a Compliance Offset Protocol.
+Upon written notification by ARB or an Offset Project Registry, the verification body and its staff must be available for an offset verification services audit when providing offset verification services for an offset project listed with ARB or an Offset Project Registry using a Compliance Offset Protocol.
+The Offset Project Operator must allow CARB or Offset Project Registry staff, or both, auditing offset verification services access to visit the project location to witness the verification site visit.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.